FRRouting/frr/doc/developer/scripting.rst

 Call
 ^^^^

-After loading, Lua functions may be called.
+After loading, a Lua function can be called any number of times.

 Input
 """""